jdingel/econ35101/readme.md

 ### Computation

 Scientific computation is important.
+I hope that you have already been exposed to the basics.
+Please glance at Jesus Fernandez-Villaverde's "[Computational Methods for Economists](https://www.sas.upenn.edu/~jesusfv/teaching.html)" course.
+My workflow is outlined in my [project template](https://github.com/jdingel/projecttemplate).

 You have choices to make.
 See “[A Comparison of Programming Languages in Economics](https://github.com/jesusfv/Comparison-Programming-Languages-Economics).”
 [I recommend](https://tradediversion.net/2018/09/17/why-i-encourage-econ-phd-students-to-learn-julia/)
 the [Julia language](http://www.julialang.org).
-Julia’s advantages are that it is open source and typically faster than Matlab.
+Julia's advantages are that it is open source and typically faster than Matlab.
 Its downside is that it is a young language, so its syntax is evolving.
-To get started doing economics in Julia, see Perla, Sargent, and Stachurski’s “[Lectures in Quantitative Economics](https://lectures.quantecon.org/jl/).”
+To get started doing economics in Julia, see Perla, Sargent, and Stachurski's “[Lectures in Quantitative Economics](https://lectures.quantecon.org/jl/).”
 You may submit Julia or Matlab code as homework solutions.
 Please confer with me before submitting code written in other languages.